bosagora/stoa/README.md

 ````

 ## How to start
 `npm start`: Run Stoa in the Node.js.
-It is being watched by nodemon.
-               When changing the source, the code configured with typescript
-               is transpiled to javascript and restarted.

 ## Stoa test
 `npm test`: Test run the *.test.ts files in the tests folder.